dsnoeijer/angular/aio/content/guide/upgrade.md

 #### Components and the DOM

-In the DOM of a hybrid ngUpgrade application are components and directives from both AngularJS and Angular.
+In the DOM of a hybrid `ngUpgrade` application are components and directives from both AngularJS and Angular.
-These components communicate with each other by using the input and output bindings of their respective frameworks, which ngUpgrade bridges together.
+These components communicate with each other by using the input and output bindings of their respective frameworks, which `ngUpgrade` bridges together.
 They may also communicate through shared injected dependencies, as described above.

 The key thing to understand about a hybrid application is that every element in the DOM is owned by exactly one of the two frameworks.
 The other framework ignores it.
 If an element is owned by AngularJS, Angular treats it as if it didn't exist, and vice versa.

-So normally a hybrid application begins life as an AngularJS application, and it is AngularJS that processes the root template, for example, the index.html.
+Normally, a hybrid application begins life as an AngularJS application.
+It is AngularJS that processes the root template.
+For example, the index.html.
 Angular then steps into the picture when an Angular component is used somewhere in an AngularJS template.
-The template of that component will then be managed by Angular, and it may contain any number of Angular components and directives.
+The template of that component is then managed by Angular, and it may contain any number of Angular components and directives.

 Beyond that, you may interleave the two frameworks.
 You always cross the boundary between the two frameworks by one of two ways: